 To make a stop motion video, set up the scene you want to animate in from of a camera in a stable position.
 Then, make small changes to the scene and snap photos of every new frame.
 Check out our blog article on Claymation videos for tips.

-Once you have all of the images you want to combine into a video, find the Montage Maker on the Kapwing homepage and click “Get Started.”
-Upload all of the images, choose your options, and click “Create” to stitch the images together into a continuous stop motion video.
-You can also watch this YouTube tutorial on how to use the tool.
+Once you have all of the images you want to combine into a video, find the Video Maker on the Kapwing homepage and click “Get Started.”
+This will open the "Scene" view of Kapwing's Studio.

 Approach 2: Make stop motion from an existing video